garris/BackstopJS/README.md

     $ gulp genConfig

 `genConfig` will put `backstop.json` at the project root.
+The location of the `backstop.json` file can be specified by passing a `backstopConfigFilePath` argument to the backstop tasks.
+E.g. by passing `--backstopConfigFilePath=../../src/test/` backstop looks for a `backstop.json` at `../../src/test/backstop.json` before looking for a `backstop.json` at the project root.
 Also by default, a directory `backstop_data` will be created at this same location (location of this directory is configurable, see below...)

 **A step-by-step tutorial is at [css-tricks.com](http://css-tricks.com/automating-css-regression-testing/).**